 Genesis 25:29-34 (KJV)

 So, let’s get this straight.
 Edom means “red” and the Bible says the red headed Esau got the nickname “red” because he liked red soup.
-He does this weird thing where he swears off his birthright for a bowl of soup because was literally dying from hunger.
+He does this weird thing where he swears off his birthright for a bowl of soup because he believed he was literally dying from hunger.
 Can we now just drop the grief given to millennials for being “snowflakes?”

 The Apple Doesn’t Fall Far From The Tree

 Chapter 26 starts off saying there’s a famine in the land.
 It stops to clarify that this is a different famine than mentioned ONE HUNDRED YEARS AGO when Abram went to Egypt.
-Isaac when to Gerar and the Lord told him to stay there and not go to Egypt.
+Isaac went to Gerar and the Lord told him to stay there and not go to Egypt.
 This was the land he had been promised (that he would never take over, by the way).
 He stayed in Gerar whose king was Abimelech.
 This is the same king that Abraham mislead, telling him that Sarah was his sister, not his wife.
 Well, guess what.

 And the men of the place asked him of his wife; and he said, She is my sister: for he feared to say, She is my wife; lest, said he, the men of the place should kill me for Rebekah; because she was fair to look upon.